 Any unpaid fine imposed under § 98-7 shall constitute a lien upon real estate in accordance with Connecticut General Statutes § 7-148aa.
 Each such lien shall be continued, recorded and released as provided for in Connecticut General Statutes § 7-148aa.

 Notwithstanding anything herein to the contrary, special consideration may be given to individuals who are elderly or disabled and who demonstrate that the violation results from an inability to maintain an owner-occupied residence and no person with that ability resides therein.
 Such special consideration shall be limited to the reduction or elimination of fines and/or an agreement that the Town or its agents may perform the necessary work and place a lien against the premises for the cost thereof in accordance with the provisions of this Code.

 In the event that any part or portion of this Code is declared invalid for any reason, all the other provisions of this Code shall remain in full force and effect.

 Where terms are specifically defined or the meaning of such terms are clearly indicated by their context, that meaning is to be used in the interpretation of this Code.

 Where terms are not specifically defined and such terms are defined in the Charter and Municipal Code of the Town of Rocky Hill, such terms shall have the same meaning for the interpretation and enforcement of this chapter.

 Where terms are not specifically defined in this chapter, they shall have their ordinarily accepted meaning or such meaning as the context may imply.

-The provisions of this code shall not be construed to prevent the enforcement of other codes, ordinances or regulations of the Town of Rocky Hill.
+The provisions of this Code shall not be construed to prevent the enforcement of other codes, ordinances or regulations in the Town of Rocky Hill.